mn-pollinators/getting-started/README.md

 ![The screen that GitKraken shows when you've opened a repo][i:GitKraken graph view]

+Generally speaking, you will want to create a branch for any feature or change you wish to contribute, and then make a pull request in GitHub when you think it is ready for review to be added to the main branch in the repository.
+You can check out any branch locally using GitKraken by double-clicking it.

 ## Installing Node.js

 At this point, you should have all of the code for a repository on your computer, but you still don't have a way to compile and run it.
 For that, you'll need to install Node.js, a JavaScript runtime.